tuffee88/d3d12ProxyEdrDx11_0/README.md

 - the "fake" d3d12.dll just forwards all but one function to the original d3d12 dll (that has to be placed in the same folder and renamed to d3d12_original.dll)
 - the "fake" d3d12.dll provides a different implementation of D3D12CreateDevice (the function call that fails), which just calls the original D3D12CreateDevice function with the same parameters but D3D_FEATURE_LEVEL set to 11_0 instead of 12_0
 - -> This *usually* leads to successfull D3D12 init and - to my	complete surprise - getting ingame on my Nvidia Kepler GPU
 - -> The whole project is very likely not a good example how to do something like this, so use with caution !
-I just thought this might be helpful for other people stuck on Nvidia GTX 6xx or 7xx series GPUS, no guarantees or anything !
+I just thought this might be helpful for other people stuck on Nvidia GTX 6xx or 7xx series GPUs, no guarantees or anything !

 How to try this out ?

--Build this project with Visual Studio 2019 (community edition will do) using the x64 target (or just grab the debug dll file from the github release)
+-Build this project with Visual Studio 2019 (community edition will do) using the x64 target OR just grab the dll file from the github release

 -Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the elden ring game folder (where eldenring.exe is located)
 AND RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)